graphql/graphql.github.io/CONTRIBUTING.md

 Finally, open [http://localhost:8000](http://localhost:8000) to view it in the browser.

-Because graphql.org is built with [Gatsby](https://www.gatsbyjs.com/docs/), a hot-reloading development environment is accessible by default.
+The GraphQL website is built with [Gatsby](https://www.gatsbyjs.com/docs/).
+This means that a hot-reloading development environment will be accessible by default.

 ### Branching

 Active development for graphql.org happens on the `source` branch.
 Be sure to create any new branches or direct any pull requests back to `source`.

-### Folder structure
+### Project structure

-- `static` folder contains the files that will be copied directly to `public` folder which will contain the output files to be served by a static HTTP server.
+- `static` contains the files that will be copied directly to the `public` folder. which will contain the output files to be served by a static HTTP server.
 - `src` folder contains markdown and TypeScript/JavaScript files used to generate the website.
 - - `assets` folder contains `less` files and those files contain stylesheets.
 - - `components` and `Containers` folders contains React components that are used in layouts and pages.